quoterunner/simple/README.md

 # SimpleRunner

-Quote runner, but great for slow Wi-fi speeds.
+QuoteRunner, but great for slow Wi-fi speeds.